planteatingdino/DiscordAutoReact/README.md

 3: If you wanna change the emoji the bot reacts with simply just have the wanted emoji in your "Frequently Used" and go to the "DiscordAutoReactScript.txt" file and replace 'man_detective' with the emoji name

-4: Refresh the page to stop reacting
+4: Refresh the page to stop the self-bot